adambard/learnxinyminutes-docs/bc.html.markdown

 for(i = 1; i <= 100; i++) {/*Similar to the C for loop.*/
     num += i
 }

-/*for (begin; condition; end) first executes begin, then executes a block of code inside a while loop with condition, and always executes end at the end of the while loop.*/

     /*2.Functions and Arrays*/
 define fac(n) { /*define a function using define.
 This function